deLaVerendrye/mysql-shortened/README.md

 ## Queries
-To make queries to the database, you can use the query() method
+To make queries to the database, you can use the query() function
 ```
 import mcsv as mysql